How to Get More Holiday Home Bookings in the Low-Season

 Although your Christmas and New Year dates are likely to book up, there are still lots of people looking to get away both before and after Christmas.
 Your rental rates in December and early January are probably a fraction of the cost compared to the festive holidays, but guests can still experience the festive activities.

-Here are some more tips on how to create a Christmas cottage guests will love.
+Here are some tips on how to create a Christmas cottage guests will love.

 Finally, don’t fret about the low season

-Holiday letting is competitive and you need to stand out amongst the competition, even more so when targeting low season travellers.
-Hopefully, these tips will help you get more low season bookings.
+Holiday letting is competitive and you need to stand out amongst the competition, even more so when targeting low-season travellers.
+Hopefully, these tips will help.